0xprinc/AAVE-tracker-Dynamic-NFT/README.md

 + The name of the NFT so as to recognize it among others
 + The target contract address to interact with
 + The data to send to the target contract
-+ Specifier of the return data type from target contract
++ Specifier of the return data type from target contract in the form of integer

 ### To-Do